 - Successfully briefing and arguing all types of motions across a wide variety of cases, including claim construction, dispositive motions, expert challenges, discovery disputes, and jury charge conferences.

-- Taking a key role in multiple 8 to 9-figure cases, including examining multiple witnesses in evidentiary hearings, taking and defending fact and expert depositions, as well as managing discovery.
+- Taking a key role in multiple 8 to 9-figure trials, including examining multiple key expert and fact witnesses, as well as handling all aspects of trial including opening statements and closing arguments.

 - Arabic